rdegges/rdegges-blog/articles/2012/service-oriented-side-effects.md

 -   Render things asynchronously, or
 -   Perform time intensive operations on separate hardware...

-The defacto way to do so is by relying on the message queueing pattern.
+The de facto way to do so is by relying on the message queueing pattern.
 What this allows you to do is dump tasks into a message queue (something like [RabbitMQ][], [Amazon SQS][], or [Redis][]), which will then be read (consumed) by one or more worker servers which read the task, process it, and